Polynesia: Maupiti + Rangiroa + Moorea - October 2012

-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 These words are already a journey.
 Before discover Polynesia in 2012I thought it was mostly folklore for tourists in search of exoticism.
 Not at all.
-These are really strong cultural symbols, rooted in the everyday life of Polynesians.
+They are really strong cultural symbols, anchored in the daily life of Polynesians.

-The ubiquitous tiare flower
+The omnipresent tiare flower

-The Tahiti tiareit's the emblem of French Polynesia!
-Men and women wear the flower by the ear (in button for the first, in corolla for the seconds) and one takes the habit to do the same, during a stay in Tahiti and its islands.
-This is perfectly normal!
-It smells wonderfully good and the scent of the necklace of flowers that we give you around the neck on arrival is unforgettable.
-Good to know: the flower in the left ear means that your heart is already taken, to the right ear that you are available...
+The Tahiti tiareIt is the emblem of French Polynesia!
+Men and women wear the flower on their ears (in bud for the former, in corolla for the latter) and it is customary to do the same during a stay in Tahiti and its islands.
+It is quite normal!
+It smells wonderful and the perfume of the flower necklace that is placed around your neck upon arrival is unforgettable.
+Good to know: the flower in the left ear means that your heart is already taken, in the right ear that you are available...

 Monoi and its sweet fragrance

-The indispensable pareo
+The essential pareo